 A muscle-building protocol focuses on the muscle group you are attempting to enhance.
-You might, for instance, complete three sets of a repetition with only eight to 10 reps in each set.
+You might, for instance, complete three sets of repetition with only eight to 10 reps in each set.
 Moreover, you need to schedule a longer rest period that ranges from 60 to 90 seconds between exercise intervals.

 The American Orthopaedic Society for Sports Medicine recommends completing a strengthening workout less frequently than a circuit training program — about every other day — to allow your fatigued muscles to rest and rebuild.

 To ensure you get the most from your workout schedule, keep the following strength-training principles in mind: